Granbury, Texas: History

 Granbury started as a square and log cabin courthouse.
 Many buildings on the square are now registered historic landmarks, including the Granbury Opera House, which still hosts "Broadway" productions.
 The city's name originated from Confederate General Hiram B. Granberry.
 To explain why the city name is spelled differently, some scholars believe the name Granberry was misread on a document.
 Recent findings conclude that Granberry chose to spell his name Granbury.

 The Fort Worth and Rio Grande Railway, building towards Brownwood from Fort Worth, reached Granbury in 1887.
 In the 20th century, the line was owned successively by the Frisco Railway, the Santa Fe Railway, and the South Orient Railroad before being acquired by the Fort Worth and Western Railroad in 1999.

 A recent expansion of the city was made possible by building a Brazos River dam in 1969, which formed Lake Granbury, a long, narrow lake that flows through the city.

 On May 15, 2013, a violent EF4 tornado struck the southeastern part of Granbury, leaving six confirmed deaths and at least 100 homes damaged.
 Approximately 48 injured people were treated at Lake Granbury Medical Center.

-In July 2024, Time magazine published an investigation into numerous noise and health complaints by Granbury residents, many of whom attributed their ailments to a Bitcoin mining facility located in Granbury owned by Marathon Digital Holdings.
+In July 2024, Time published an investigation into numerous noise and health complaints by Granbury residents, many of whom attributed their ailments to a bitcoin-mining facility located in Granbury owned by Marathon Digital Holdings.

 Geography

-Granbury is located along US Route 377 approximately 30 miles southwest of Fort Worth.
+Granbury is located along US Route 377, about 30 miles southwest of Fort Worth.
 The Brazos River flows past the east side of the city within Lake Granbury.
 According to the United States Census Bureau, the city has a total area of 13.99 sqmi, of which 0.61 sqmi is covered by water.